Flag Lapel Pin Etiquette: How to Wear It the Right Way

 The American flag is a powerful symbol of democracy and freedom to millions of people around the world.
 Government buildings, schools and many private offices fly flags outside.
 Citizens display the flag proudly on their front porches, vehicles and during parades.
 Of course, some use flag lapel pins to show off their patriotism.
 For those who prefer to wear lapel pins, knowing the etiquette is essential.
-After all, the flag is a beloved symbol that is sacred to many Americans.
+After all, the flag is a beloved, sacred symbol for many Americans.

 The United States Flag Code is the ultimate source when it comes to pin-wearing etiquette.
 According to the code, the flag represents a living country and is itself considered a living thing.
 Therefore, the lapel flag pin being a replica, should be worn on the left lapel near the heart.
 Though some organizations may ask their associates to wear pins in a different location, this isn’t kosher under the Flag Code.
 As with any important cause, the logic is that you should wear your patriotism near to your heart.